-Basically, you’re going to want to focus on or at least have some variation of the following compound exercises, while focusing on the upper body.
+You’re going to want to focus on or at least have some variation of the following compound exercises while focusing on the upper body.

 Pull-ups develop the upper back, biceps, and abs.
-This will get you the sick v-taper by developing your back, arms, and chest.
+They will get you the sick v-taper by developing your back, arms, and chest.

 Overhead press develops the shoulders, upper back, upper chest, and triceps.
-This is a key upper body exercise.
+It is a critical upper body exercise.

 Rows develop the upper back and upper arms.
 They work the upper back exclusively.

-This is your bread and butter for building a muscular chest.
-The waist-chest ratio is very important to overall attractiveness, so building a fluffy chest will be key.
+The bench press is your bread and butter for building a muscular chest.
+The waist-chest ratio is essential to overall attractiveness, so building a fluffy chest will be key.

 The fact is, I can’t just give you a cookie-cutter workout program that you can copy/paste and turn into a jacked god with no problems.
 If that’s what you’re looking for, just go to Black Iron Beast and use the workouts they generate for you.
-Instead, I recommend getting a good personal trainer who is actually an expert in his field, preferably has a degree and makes people like you get huge for a living.
+Instead, I recommend getting an excellent personal trainer who is an expert in his field, preferably has a degree, and makes people like you get huge for a living.

-You need to fix anterior/posterior pelvic tilt, rounded shoulders, poor neck position and slumping.
-However, evaluate yourself for these things before actually doing exercises to treat them, otherwise, you’re wasting your time and making your problems worse.
-This video sums up several key exercises for posture correction in the gym:
+You need to fix anterior/posterior pelvic tilt, rounded shoulders, poor neck position, and slumping.
+However, evaluate yourself for these things before actually doing exercises to treat them.
+Otherwise, you’re wasting your time and making your problems worse.
+This video sums up several essential exercises for posture correction in the gym:

 Mckenzie Chin Tuck

 So much of our bad posture comes from staring down at cell phones and craning our necks downward at work.
 As a result, the neck area requires the most attention.
 You can do this exercise in the car, at your computer, pretty much anywhere.
-Dr. Mew explains it best:
+This short video explains this crucial exercise.